Kitchen Remodeling Tacoma

 Step 3: Design + Scope Definition

-During design, we’ll show you:
+During design, we show you:

-• Storage solutions (pantries, pull-outs, deep drawers)
+• Storage solutions such as pantries, pull-outs, and deep drawers

-• Appliance placement coordinated with cabinetry
+• Appliance placement coordinated with cabinetry and workflow

 4